open-devops-repo/jenkins-plugins-collection/README.md

     # update specification
     vi Dockerfile
     vi VERSION
-    # maybe you also want or need to update plugins.txt/plugins-latest.txt (see next section)
+    # maybe you also want or need to update plugins.txt (see next section)

     # push
     git add -A .